DevExpress/testcafe-browser-provider-browserstack/README.md

 You can use the `TESTCAFE_BROWSERSTACK_API_POLLING_INTERVAL` environment variable to control this interval.
 It specifies the milliseconds that passes until an additional request triggering an artificial WebDriver command is sent to the BrowserStack WebDriver server.
-It's default value is `80000`.
+Its default value is `80000`.
 If the BrowserStack idle timeout is 90 seconds (equivalent to `90000` milliseconds), at least an one request will be processed by the BrowserStack server in normal network conditions.
 If you set it to `40000`, a two requests can be processed by the WebDriver server if your network is perfect, or some request can fail without consequences for your build.